telerik/kendo-ui-core/docs/aspnet-mvc/aspnetmvc-apps/mvc-6/tag-helpers.md

 ### Add Tag Helpers

-To configure an ASP.NET Core MVC project that enables you to use the Kendo UI Tag Helpers, you need to add the @addTagHelper directive to your cshtml file:
+To configure an ASP.NET Core MVC project that enables you to use the Kendo UI Tag Helpers, you need to add the @addTagHelper directive to your `cshtml` file as demonstrated below.

+###### Example

       @addTagHelper "*, Kendo.Mvc"